nge-layy/securewatch-soc/docs/phase-01/commands.md

 **Purpose**

-Confirm that DNS is working correctly.
+Verify that DNS is working by resolving a domain name.

 ---

-## 4. Update Package List
+## 4. Update the Package List

 ```bash
 sudo apt update